 Carina agrees, adding that it’s worth working with agencies and marketplaces to tap into the preferential deals they can access around event venues and hotel rates.
-With hotel prices expected to rise up to 8.2% this year, this could make a big difference to how far budgets can stretch.
+With hotel prices rising by up to 8.2% this year, this could make a big difference to how far budgets can stretch.

 On this note, networks are an event planner’s greatest tool: “Build, nurture, and love your network,” says Sarah: “Collaboration will help us to thrive - people with good networks will get things for better prices, at shorter notice.”
 She also advises streamlining your communication with suppliers to save time and make life easier for everyone, by providing as much detail as possible in enquiries.

 We know that keeping track of multiple suppliers and contractors can be a headache.
 That's why Hire Space 360 provides a one-stop onboarding and contracting service for all suppliers, so you don't have to worry about the admin.
 We also source everything from caterers to AV suppliers from our database of trusted industry suppliers.
 Get in touch to find out more about how we can help to support your team's resource.

 How are other current issues affecting event strategy in 2023 and beyond?